Rowena Wallace: Personal life

+Wallace was briefly married to George Assang from 1973 to 1974.

+At the age of nineteen, Wallace was diagnosed with scoliosis.
+She has required painkillers almost continuously since then.

-After being with George assang divorce in 1974 Between July 1999 and November 2003, Wallace was collecting a disability support pension, despite being actively employed by television series such as Water Rats, Beauty and the Beast, and Good Morning Australia.
-In October 2005, she was charged with social security fraud, and given a suspended sentence of six months imprisonment.
+Between July 1999 and November 2003, Wallace was collecting a disability support pension, despite being actively employed by television series such as Water Rats, Beauty and the Beast and Good Morning Australia.
+In October 2005, she was charged with social security fraud, and given a suspended sentence of six months' imprisonment.

 In August 2010, Wallace was the subject of a Today Tonight special feature on the Seven Network, where she was reportedly nearly broke and on the verge of becoming homeless.
 The following week, a number of offers to take her in were made by Australians around the country.

 In March 2011, she was the subject of more media coverage, this time because the unit she occupied at subsidised rent in Wonthaggi, Victoria was due for demolition in August 2011 and she feared she would have nowhere to live.
-The rents in Wonthaggi had doubled or even tripled due to the Wonthaggi Desalination Plant being constructed nearby, but her pension would not even cover her rent.
+The rent in Wonthaggi had doubled or even tripled due to the Victorian Desalination Plant being constructed nearby, but her pension would not even cover her rent.